-Figure 4: LISA maps of forest loss per unit area averaged per year for the periods (A) 2001-2018 and (B) 2012-2018, and fire points per km2 averaged per year within forest cover for the same periods using MODIS (C) and VIIRS (D) datasets.
+Figure 5: LISA maps (local indicators of spatial association maps) of (A) forest loss per unit area averaged per year for the period 2001-2018, and (B) fire points per km2 averaged per year within forest cover for the same periods using the MODIS dataset.
 The Tukey's Ladder of Powers transformed versions of the variables were used as inputs in all cases.
-Each hexagon was classified either as HH cluster (red), LL cluster (blue), or no significant spatial association (grey) regarding the corresponding variable.
+Each hexagon was classified either as HH cluster cluster-group of cells in which high values are surrounded by other high values-(depicted in red), LL cluster cluster-cells with low values surrounded by other low values-(depicted in blue), or no significant spatial association (grey) regarding the corresponding variable.

-Moreover, HH clusters of fire density were notably widespread in the southern margin of Cordillera Central, Los Haitises, western Cordillera Septentrional, Sierra de Neyba, and Sierra de Bahoruco (Figs. 4-C and 4-D).
-There is a noticeable high degree of agreement between forest loss and fire density LISA maps in Los Haitises, Sierra de Bahoruco, and other areas, suggesting that an association exists between these variables.
+Moreover, HH clusters of fire density were notably widespread in the southern margin of Cordillera Central, Los Haitises, western Cordillera Septentrional, Sierra de Neyba, and Sierra de Bahoruco (Fig. 5-B).
+There is a noticeable high degree of agreement between forest loss and fire density LISA maps in parts of Los Haitises, Sierra de Bahoruco, and other areas, suggesting that an association exists between these variables.
 A notable exception is the Eastern Region, where HH clusters of forest loss were not correspondingly matched by HH clusters of fire points.